In this guide, you will find my pick of the 10 Best Tulum Cenotes including where to find them, how much they cost, and what to expect at each one.

 If you want to go for a swim you can simply leave your valuables on the ledge of Cenotes Zaci and dive on in.
 If you don’t feel like swimming then you can just sit by the ledge and dip your toes into the cool water.

-Cenote Zaci is very unique because compared to other Tulum Cenotes because its shape resembles a massive cave, but only half of it is covered, this means that there is a lot of sunlight shining through.
+Cenote Zaci is very unique compared to other cenotes because its shape resembles a massive cave, but only half of it is covered, which means that there is a lot of sunlight shining through.

 If you’re up for an adrenaline rush then you can jump off the platform which is about 8 meters high.
 Otherwise, you can enter the water quite easily via the numerous staircases on the edges of the swimming hole.
 Beware that the staircase might be slippery when wet.